Skip to main content

 Why Integration and Automation Matters for ITSM Software

-By using an ITSM tool that includes integration and automation, you can free up your resources by automating the everyday, mundane tasks – things like system name changes, resetting passwords, or granting certain permissions to software.
-All of these, and more, can be automated with workflows using iPaaS with ITSM.
+By using an ITSM tool that includes integration and automation, you can free up your resources by automating the everyday, mundane tasks they normally have to complete before working on bigger projects – things like system name changes, resetting passwords, or granting certain permissions to software.
+All of these, and more, can be automated with workflows using iPaaS with your ITSM.

 By combining iPaaS (integration platform as a service) with ITSM and PPM on a single platform you can automate both complex and simple tasks, as well as connect disparate systems throughout your organization.